 Conclusion

-Unfortunately 23andMe used the tactic of blaming the victims from reusing passwords.
-While offering MFA, they didn't enforce it, and obviously didn't enforce strong passwords.
-Further, while they had a major security vendor in place, that vendor was either ineffective, or not utilised properly, All up 14k accounts were compromised, and 7 million other accounts accessed via a sharing feature.
+Unfortunately 23andMe used the tactic of blaming the victims for reusing passwords.
+While offering MFA, they didn't enforce it, and clearly didn't enforce strong passwords.
+Further, while they had a major security vendor in place, that vendor was either ineffective, or not utilised properly.
+All up 14k accounts were compromised, and 7 million other accounts accessed via a sharing feature.
 That level of activity should have been caught much earlier unless the attacker was extremely sophisticated and patient, carrying out their attack over a long period of time.
 That amount of effort belies the claim by 23andme that the "the information that was potentially accessed cannot be used for any harm".
 Haven't they heard of Bond villains making genetic weapons...

 The Iconic have the same security vendor as 23andme and don't offer MFA.
 Their automated prevention is weak (no bot protection and only IP based rate limiting which allowed for 300 attempts), which allowed the attacks to happen.
 Desperate users were notified of changes to their accounts, but couldn't get in touch with support to prevent the attackers using their stored credit cards.
-Laudably The Iconic is refunding clients.
+To their credit, The Iconic is refunding clients.